scalafx/scalafx.github.io/_docs/dialogs_and_alerts.md

 Text Input Dialog
 -----------------

-The `TextInputDialog` is used to obtain a simple text input.
+The `TextInputDialog` is used to obtain simple text input.
 It works similar to alerts, but it returns an `Option` containing the text entered by the user:

 ``` scala
 val dialog = new TextInputDialog(defaultValue = "walter") {